 f.
 Documentation of Research (if appropriate) or Creative Work (if appropriate)

 - Please provide a brief description of the candidate’s most significant research finding or creative contributions.
 Keep in mind that this will be read by non-specialists and needs to be accessible to a broad audience.
 Convey a sense of the candidate’s subfield of scholarship or artistic expression and of the candidate’s place within that subfield.
 This discussion should enable the reader to understand the substance of the work and its importance.
 Potentially relevant topics include conventions of publication in the field, sources of external funding, expectations about co-authorship in research teams, norms about work with doctoral and post-doctoral mentors, significance of awards, and other topics as appropriate.

-- NEW For those who engage in collaborative research, it is essential that schools/colleges document in the faculty member's casebook his/her specific expertise and contribution(s) to collaborative research that indicate research independence.
+- For those faculty who engage in collaborative research, it is essential that schools/colleges document in the faculty member's casebook his/her specific expertise and contribution(s) to collaborative research that indicate research independence.